-The forthcoming ground based CMB-S4 \cite{abazajian2016cmb} mission is anticipated to detect inflationary gravity waves provided $r>0.003$ or will set an upper-bound $r<0.001$ \cite{abazajian2022cmbS4,belkner2024cmbs4} in the absence of detection.
+The forthcoming ground based CMB-S4 \cite{abazajian2016cmb, abazajian2022cmbS4} mission is anticipated to detect inflationary gravitational waves provided $r>0.003$ or will set an upper-bound $r<0.001$ \cite{abazajian2022cmbS4,belkner2024cmbs4} in the absence of detection.

-In \fig{fig_rnss4} we have illustrated variation of $r$ with $n_{_S}$ in quasi-exponential model of inflation.
-The shaded area is the observationally feasible region as obtained from the joint analysis of Planck, ACT-DR6 and DESI for scalar spectral index and $0.003<r<0.032$ from the futuristic ground based CMB-S4 mission.
+In \fig{fig_rnss4} we have illustrated variation of $r$ with $n_{_S}$ for QEI in the $r-n_{_S}$ plane.
+The shaded area is the forecasted $68\%$ and $95\%$ confidence region for a fiducial model with $r=0.01,\ 0.015$.
+Statistical uncertainties are calculated assuming Gaussian likelihoods centred at the fiducial model, expected from futuristic ground based CMB-S4 mission.